How to See Old Faithful in the Winter

 Planning a Yellowstone vacation?
 Don’t miss our All-Seasons Yellowstone Travel Guide!

-Can You Drive to Old Faithful in the Winter?
+Can you drive to Old Faithful in the winter?

 Short answer: No.

 In winter, most Yellowstone roads are closed to regular vehicles, including the road to Old Faithful.
-These interior roads are open only to over-snow travel, such as snowcoaches or snowmobiles.

 So if you’re Googling “can you drive to Old Faithful in the winter” and hoping for a loophole, unfortunately… there isn’t one.
 But don’t worry!
 This is part of what makes visiting Yellowstone in the winter such a special and unique experience.

-How to Get to Old Faithful in the Winter
+How to get to Old Faithful in the winter

 Snowcoach tour